lds4bias/lds4bias.github.io/index.md

 PART 4: Summary and future direction (20 min)

+## Tutorial intended for:

+(1)   who are new to the bias issues and look for a tutorial to fast step into this area;

+(2)   who are confused by different bias definitions in the literature and need a tutorial to understand the biases;

+(3)   who face bias issues in building recommender systems and look for suitable solutions.

 ## Bios of Presenters

 [Jiawei Chen](https://https://jiawei-chen.github.io/) is a Postdoc Research Fellow in School of Information Science and Technology, University of Science and Technology of China.
 He received Ph.D. in Computer Science from Zhejiang University in 2020.
 His research interests include information retrieval, data mining, and causal inference.
 He has published some academic papers on international conferences such as WWW, AAAI, CIKM, ICDE and ICDM.
 Moreover, he has served as the PC member for toptier conferences including SIGIR, WWW, ACMMM, AAAI, IJCAI and the invited reviewer for prestigious journals such as TNNLS, TKDE, TOIS.